 All reservations for Internet computer use are made in person, through the automated PC Reservation system.
 Users may use only their own library card to reserve computer time.
 Reservations may be made for the current day or the next open day.
 Reservations are held by the system for 10 minutes past the reservation time, and then cancelled if unclaimed.
 Use of the Internet computers is limited to a total of 120 minutes per person, per day system-wide.

-At the Main Library, database computers are located near the Reference Desk, in the Periodicals Room, and in the Local History/Genealogy area on the second floor.
-These computers may be used to access EPL databases and Microsoft Office products.
+At the Main Library, database computers are located one the second floor between the Reference Desk and the Local History/Genealogy area, in the Newspapers and Magazines area, and in the Public Computer Center.
+These computers may be used to access online reference sources, EPL databases, and Microsoft Office products.
 No reservation is required to use the database computers.

 The person to whom the station is checked out must remain at the station during its use.
 Access to the Internet stations is available during all open Library hours, but users of a station during the last and closing hour of the day will be logged off the station ten minutes prior to the closing of the Library.